Preparing for the future - changes to Chartered Status and Registration FAQs

 I have completed my accredited degree (but not my Portfolio of Professional Practice) what does this mean for me?

 Consider joining the Chartered Practitioner Programme or pursue the EHRB CoR if you are confident that you can complete all the elements before June 2020.
+We strongly recommend that completed PPPs are submitted before the end of 2019.

 I have completed my PPP and professional exam but not my interview, what does this mean for me?